Empirical-org-Archive/Documentation/Compass/Compass Out of Date Terms.md

 #### Practice Questions -> Sentence Writing

-##Distinction - Quill vs. Compass
+##Distinction - Quill vs. Empirical Core

 This is perhaps the most confusing distinction, so it gets special treatment here.
 Compass is our learning management system.
 With Compass teachers assign activities and view results.

 Quill is a branded version of Compass focused on English writing activities.
 Over time we will introduce new branded sites focusing on different verticals, such as science and history.
-All of these various sites will be powered by Compass.
-As such, everything should be refered to as Compass, rather than as Quill.
+All of these various sites will be powered by Empirical Core.
+As such, everything should be refered to as Empirical Core, rather than as Quill.